WebDevStudios/custom-post-type-ui/README.md

 ## Changelog

+**1.4.0**
+* Added: "Export" tab on editor screens for quick access to post type or taxonomy export pages.
+* Fixed: Hide "choose icon" button for non-js users.

 **1.3.4**
 * Fixed: moved WDS-based services "ads" to within the plugin itself.
 Will not request remote resources.
 * Fixed: Better output formatting if WDS/Pluginize "ads" failed to load images.